shakacode/bootstrap-loader/CONTRIBUTING.md

   bootstrap.loader?extractStyles&...`) versions from your project's `node_modules` directory to your clone of this library.

 #### Installing locally
+More often than not, `npm link` will not work.
+Maybe you did not set the sibling directories of `bootstrap` and `extract-text-webpack plugin`?

 If `npm link` doesn't work for you, just install `bootstrap-loader` locally:

 ```